komuw/naz/PITCHME.md

 ---
 #### 4.1 architecture
 | Your App |  ---> | Queue | ---> | Naz |
-what is the Queue?? rabbitmq, redis ...??
+what is the Queue?? inMem, rabbitmq, redis ...??
 Naz makes no imposition of what the Queue is.
 BYO queue...